ashish10alex/vscode-dataform-tools/README.md

 Provides support for

-* Live compiled query on the vertical split which is in sync with the current cursor position of your sqlx file
+* Live compiled query in a vertical split **on save** which is in sync with the current cursor position of your sqlx file
 * Data processed by the query at bottom right
 * Inline diagnostics errors
 * Auto completion support for